 }

-Now we can request the appropriate path.
-It is very convenient to test HTTP requests in IDEA files because there is an autocomplete based on the paths we wrote in the code!
+It is very convenient to test these HTTP requests in IntelliJ IDEA .http files because the IDE provides autocomplete based on the paths we wrote in the code!

 Parameters

-The call.parameters field is used to retrieve parameters from the request path.
+The call.parameters property is used to retrieve path parameters from the URL.

 get("/resources/{id}") {